-CITs must be entering grades 10-11 in fall 2019, have a high level of maturity and be able to live and work closely with peers and adults.
-Previous experience with leadership and/or work with children is highly recommended.
+CITs must be entering grade 10 in Fall 2023, have a high level of maturity, and be able to live and work closely with peers and adults.
+Our CIT program is open to teens of all genders and identities.
+Previous experience with leadership and/or working with children is not required.
 There is an application process for the CIT program (see below), and it can be competitive.
+Teens do not need to be returning Sealth campers in order to apply!

-Note: The CIT program has a maximum capacity for each crew.
+Note: The CIT program has a maximum capacity for each crew, and accepted applicants are not guaranteed their first preference of crew/dates.
 To maximize your chances of acceptance, you may need to keep your availability flexible.

 What to Expect

-The CIT program combines many different elements to give teens a well-rounded experience and develop skills in multiple areas.
-Leadership workshops focus on areas like goal-setting and decision-making.
-CITs will also get trained in kid skills such as behavior management, working with special needs, and handling emergencies.
-Hands-on experiences include job shadows with counselors and activity specialists, planning and leading an All Camp Event, and doing a full week “live-in” – assisting with one cabin group for a whole session.
-Other program components include a service project, a trip to visit other local camps, as well as some time to just relax and enjoy some camp activities.
+The CIT program combines many different elements to give teens a well-rounded experience and the opportunity to develop skills in multiple areas.
+Leadership workshops focus on areas like effective communication, goal-setting, and diversity.
+CITs will also get trained in “kid skills” such as behavior management and age group characteristics.
+Hands-on experiences include job shadows with counselors and activity specialists, leading camp-wide activities, and doing a full week “live-in” – assisting with one cabin group for a whole session.
+Other program components include a service project, a trip to visit other local camps, as well as some time to just relax and enjoy various camp activities.

 CITs work closely with RSITs (Riding-Staff-In-Training), who focus on working with horses as well as working with kids.
 CITs and RSITs live together and do many of their activities together.
 When CITs work with cabin groups, RSITs work alongside the horseback riding staff.